 Animalia | Reptilia | Testudines | Emydidae | Chordata | Clemmys guttata |

 The spotted turtle is an endangered species of semi-aquatic turtle commonly found around Maine, Quebec, and Ontario.
-This species is known to be especially small, typically boasting a length of just 12 to 13 cm.
-Spotted turtles are omnivores, meaning that they consume both plant-based and animal-based food.
+This species is known to be especially small, typically boasting just 12 to 13 cm long.
+Spotted turtles are omnivores, meaning they consume both plant-based and animal-based food.

 What Do Common Musk Turtles Eat?